DisnakeDev/disnake/CONTRIBUTING.md

 documented at [https://spdx.dev/ids/](https://spdx.dev/ids/).

-### Tasks
+### Scripts

 To run all important checks and tests, use `nox`:
 ```sh
 nox -R
 ```

-You can also choose to only run a single task; run `task --list` to view all available tasks and use `task <name>` to run them.
+You can also choose to only run a single task; run `pdm run --list` to view all available tasks and use `pdm run <name>` to run them.

 Some notes (all of the mentioned tasks are automatically run by `nox -R`, see above):
-- If `pre-commit` hooks aren't installed, run `task lint` manually to check and fix the formatting in all files.
+- If `pre-commit` hooks aren't installed, run `pdm run lint` manually to check and fix the formatting in all files.
   **Note**: If the code is formatted incorrectly, `pre-commit` will apply fixes and exit without committing the changes - just stage and commit again.
-- For type-checking, run `task pyright`.
-You can use `task pyright -w` to automatically re-check on every file change.
+- For type-checking, run `pdm run pyright`.
+You can use `pdm run pyright -w` to automatically re-check on every file change.
   **Note**: If you're using VSCode and pylance, it will use the same type-checking settings, which generally means that you don't necessarily have to run `pyright` separately.
 However, there can be version differences which may lead to different results when later run in CI on GitHub.
-- Tests can be run using `task test`.
+- Tests can be run using `pdm run test`.
 If you changed some functionality, you may have to adjust a few tests - if you added new features, it would be great if you added new tests for them as well.

-A PR cannot be merged as long as there are any failing tasks.
+A PR cannot be merged as long as there are any failing checks.

 ### Changelogs